grinnell-cs/csc151-images/_eboards/eboard27-3.md

 students are welcome._

 * Read articles by your fellow CSC-151 students and comment on them online.
+* Thursday at 7pm, Friday at 7pm, or Saturday at 2pm.
+Stewart Art Center.
+  _Rumors_ (with a classmate as Charlie/Understudy)

 Wellness

+* Tuesday, 10 April 2025, 12:00--12:45 p.m., Dance Studio.
+  _HIIT Training._
 * Thursday, 10 April 2025. ???. ???.
   _Forest Bathing._
 * Friday, 11 April 2025, 6:00 p.m.--8:00 p.m., Aux Gym.